amishi00/sheMoney/README.md

 4. HOW TO Guide The final section of the plan covers information and materials for further knowledge.
 This section will be a paid service.

-Overall, we expose our users to retirement accounts, considering the gender pay gap, saving habits, and stock trading.

 ## How we built it
 Our process included: